duckietown/book-devmanual-lx/src/consume/05-instructions-how-to-use-duckietown-lx-workbench-tools.md

 :keywords: Duckietown, workbench, robotics simulation, tools, learning experience
 ```

-# DTS Code Workbench
+(dts-code-workbench)=
+# `dts code workbench`

-## Overview
+## Purpose

-The `dts code workbench` command provides a complete development environment for Duckietown robotics projects.
-It creates a virtual desktop (VNC) and runtime environment that allows you to:

-- Run GUI tools for visualization and calibration
+The `dts code workbench` command orchestrates execution of a Learning Experience (LX) agent against a target robot (virtual or physical).
+It can optionally start Duckiematrix (virtual robots) and expose a VNC desktop so GUI tools can connect to the LX runtime.

-- Deploy agents to both virtual (Duckiematrix) and physical Duckiebots
+- Execute an agent built from the LX against virtual (Duckiematrix) or physical Duckiebots
-- Test solutions locally or on remote robots
-- Access a browser-based graphical desktop for development
+- Optionally launch Duckiematrix and expose a VNC desktop for GUI tools connected to the LX runtime
+- Run the agent using a built image or by mounting the local workspace (`--local`)

 ## Core Components

-### VNC Desktop
-A browser-accessible graphical desktop for running GUI tools like RViz and calibration utilities.
-This is for visualization only - code editing should be done with `dts code editor`.

 ### Workspace
 The project filesystem and runtime environment where your agent code executes.
 Can run using a built Docker image or mount local files with the `--local` flag.

-### Duckiematrix Simulator
+### VNC Desktop
-Provides virtual robots for testing without physical hardware.
-Must be started before connecting agents.
+Browser-accessible graphical desktop for running GUI tools (e.g., RViz, calibration utilities) connected to the LX runtime.
+Can be started with `dts code vnc`.

 ## Quick Start

 ### 1. Working with Physical Duckiebots

-**Basic workbench with visualization:**
+**Basic workbench:**
 ```bash
 dts code workbench -R [ROBOT_NAME]
 ```